dinarfairus/gigihYABB/README.md

 ## How to install Jethro App
-Users only need to visit the link below 👇 https://gigih-spotify-3dz8rri43-dinarfairus.vercel.app/ and login/signup to enter the dashboard page 😊
+Users only need to visit the link below 👇 https://gigih-spotify-3dz8rri43-dinarfairus.vercel.app/ and login or signup to enter the dashboard page 😊